harikirank/FolderOrganizer/README.md

 # FolderOrganizer

-This script is designed to efficiently declutter any specified folder, such as the Desktop, by organizing accumulated files.
-It is universally applicable across different folders without the need for modifications or installations, offering a versatile solution for maintaining an organized digital workspace.
+Essentially, This script is designed to easily organize files in any specified folder, such as the Desktop, by neatly arranging them into their file specific folders.
+You can run the script on any folder you wish and it will work like a charm!